Gorgeous-Patrick/unbill/crates/unbill-core/src/net/DESIGN.md

 ### Host-side join processing

-1. Look up the token in `pending_invitations`.
-Reject with `JoinError` if not found, already used, or expired.
+1. Load `pending_invitations.json` from `LedgerStore` and remove the token (consume it).
+Save the updated map back.
+Reject with `JoinError` if the token was not found or already consumed.
-2. Verify the `ledger_id` in the request matches the invitation's `ledger_id`.
+2. Verify the token has not expired.
-3. Read the requester's `NodeId` from the TLS-authenticated Iroh connection.
+3. Verify the `ledger_id` in the request matches the invitation's `ledger_id`.
-4. Add that `NodeId` (with the provided `label`) to `ledger.devices` in the Automerge document.
+4. Read the requester's `NodeId` from the TLS-authenticated Iroh connection.
-5. Save the updated document to `LedgerStore`.
+5. Add that `NodeId` (with the provided `label`) to `ledger.devices` in the Automerge document.
-6. Emit `LedgerUpdated` on the service event channel.
+6. Save the updated document to `LedgerStore`.
-7. Remove the token from `pending_invitations` (consume it).
+7. Emit `LedgerUpdated` on the service event channel.
 8. Send `JoinResponse` with the full document bytes.

 ### Requester-side join processing